 - Manifolding and mainlining autoflowers gives you a houseplant that is not likely to mold or rot. – Because this style allows the forming of thick and long stems and branches, the energy is spread more evenly.
 You will not encounter colas that are too thick, developing mold or rotting on the inside.

 - You save time and effort from maintenance. – By doing your mainlining, you will not be bothered by small buds that you regularly need to trim.

-- The cannabis buds get dried uniformly. – Since all the buds grow within a similar width and density, drying is a lot more equally distributed.
-All the buds have a tendency to be finished drying at the same time.
+- The cannabis buds get dried uniformly. – Because all the buds grow within the same width and density, drying is much more equally distributed.
+Every buds have a tendency to be finished drying all together.

 - The cannabis plants look aesthetically pleasing. – Contrary to popular belief, small or big buds are similar in potency, but people still tend to go for the larger ones.
 With manifolding, you will surely get larger buds which stand in the same heights and sizes, which add to its overall beauty and appeal.

 There is something quite satisfying with knowing that you grow your own produce, and that count’s for cannabis, too.
 It can be a beautiful hobby which can even help you save money in the long run.
 Mainlining or manifolding is just one of the plant training techniques that you can apply.